lhsazevedo/akmw/docs/basic-introduction.md

 clearEntities:
     ld b, $1E
     ld hl, entities
--:
+@loop:
     call clearEntity
     inc hl
-    djnz -
+    djnz @loop
     ret
 ```

-That done, you should compile the game to make sure that this change will output **exactly the same bytes** that we saw earlier.
+When done, you must compile the game to make sure that your changes will output **exactly the same bytes** as before.
 The build script does this check automatically.

 ### 3. Document
-This step does not influence the compilation of the game, but it can help other people to understand particularly complex snippets without having to analyze assembly code.
-This step is optional.
+This is an optional step, but it can help other people to understand particularly complex snippets without having to analyze assembly code.

 Below we see the same excerpt above written in pseudo-code.